mangopdf/mangopdf.github.io/_posts/2018-09-26-stealing-chrome-cookies-without-root.md

 ---

-If you ask Google Chrome nicely, it will give you a user's Chrome Cookies.

-Once you've stolen the cookies, you're logged in as your victim to whatever websites they've logged in to.
+If you steal someone's Chrome cookies, you can log in to their account on everything they're logged in to.

-Unlike other ways of getting Chrome Cookies, you don't need to have the user's password/root access if you do it this way.
+It's often the first thing you do once you hack someone's computer.
+But, annoyingly, you need their password to do it.
+I found a way to do it without the password.
 You just need to be able to execute code on their computer.
 It works by using Chrome's Remote Debugging Protocol.

-This blog post is about how the technique works, how I found it, and man's hubris.

 If you wanna skip this dumb blog post and just get the "exploit", here ya go: [https://github.com/defaultnamehere/cookie_crimes](https://github.com/defaultnamehere/cookie_crimes).
 Don't spend it all at once.

-If you wanna know how it works, you need only _find within yourself the strength to scroll this post._
+If you want to know how it works, you need only _find within yourself the strength to scroll this post._

 ---